The ultimate guide to tax returns for international students in Australia

 📃 What do I need to file my tax return?

-In order to lodge your tax return in Australia as an international student, you will need few things:
+In order to lodge your tax return to Australia as an international student, you will need few things:

 ✅ TFN – The first you need is your Tax File Number